BJP hatching conspiracy to kill Kejriwal; Manoj Tiwari involved: Sisodia | Politics

 - India

-Delhi Deputy Chief Minister Manish Sisodia accused the BJP on Thursday of hatching a conspiracy to kill Chief Minister Arvind Kejriwal, fearing poll defeats in Gujarat and the MCD, and alleged Delhi MP Manoj Tiwari's involvement in it.

-Sisodia, however, asserted that the Aam Aadmi Party (AAP) is not scared of such petty politics.
+Delhi Deputy Chief Minister Manish Sisodia on Thursday accused the BJP of hatching a conspiracy to assassinate Chief Minister Arvind Kejriwal, fearing poll defeats in Gujarat and the MCD, and alleged Delhi MP Manoj Tiwari’s involvement in it.
+The Aam Aadmi Party (AAP) is not scared of such petty politics, he, however, said.
+According to sources, Delhi Lieutenant Governor V K Saxena has directed the city police commissioner to take cognisance of the allegations.

+''LG has taken note of tweets and statements by AAP leaders, including Dy CM Manish Sisodia and asked the Police Commissioner to ensure that such eventuality - orchestrated, or otherwise, does not happen, to the farthest possible extent,'' the sources said.
+AAP in a statement said that if anything happens to Kejriwal or any other party leader, BJP should be held responsible.

+''Due to the fear of defeats in the Gujarat and MCD polls, the BJP is hatching a conspiracy to kill @ArvindKejriwal,'' Sisodia said in a tweet in Hindi.

 His remarks came in response to Tiwari's tweets earlier in the day, in which he had expressed concern over Kejriwal's security, while highlighting recent allegations of corruption and ''selling of tickets'' for the MCD polls.